Accessibility Reports and Plans

 There are many different types of Hearing Assistive Technologies (HATs).
 The majority of HATs used within YRDSB provide a more direct speech or audio signal to users.
 Digital transmitters and receivers minimize the effects that background noise and distance can have on speech or audio signals.

-• Digital transmitters - Transmitters use microphones to capture speech directly from the speaker's voice and transmit the speech signal to a receiver.
+• Digital transmitters: Transmitters are microphones that capture speech directly from the speaker's voice and transmit the speech signal to a receiver.
 Transmitters may also be used to transmit a direct audio input signal from an audio or video clip.

-• Digital receivers - The signal from digital transmitters can be picked up by a variety of different receivers.
-Many receivers are connected to or integrated with personal amplification devices such as hearing aids, cochlear implants, or bone conduction hearing aids.
+• Digital receivers: The signal from digital transmitters can be picked up by a variety of different receivers.
+Many receivers are connected to or integrated with personal amplification devices like hearing aids, cochlear implants, or bone conduction hearing aids.
 These personal amplification devices augment the received audio signal for the user.
-Alternatively, some students may use ear-level receivers that are not integrated with amplification devices.
-In some classrooms, Soundfield speakers are used to spread out the audio throughout the room to improve the listening environment for all.
+In addition, some students may use ear-level receivers that are not integrated with amplification devices.
+In some classrooms, Soundfield speakers are used to distribute the speech signal from the speaker throughout the room to improve the listening environment for all.

 Vision Assistive Technology

-• MacBooks - Following a pilot project, some students now use MacBook's accessibility features for low vision.
+• MacBooks: Some students use MacBook's accessibility features for low vision

-• PC Windows laptops - Braille users continued to use PC Windows laptops.
+• PC Windows laptops: Braille users continue to use PC Windows laptops

 2.2 Student Services and Supports